chainHero/heroes-service/README.md

 # Tutorial Hyperledger Fabric SDK Go: How to build your first app?

 This tutorial will introduce you to the Hyperledger Fabric Go SDK and allow you to build a simple application using the blockchain principle.
-The application will be a tool that allows people to make a request for a get some help.
-A hero can see all requests and accept some.
-When he achieved the service, the person who made the request can thank and reward the hero.
-The kind of things is like a smart contract between a simple user and a hero.

 ## 1. Prerequisites